mlsmithjr/transcoder/docs/configuration/configuration.rst

 Profiles
 --------

-Profiles are used to provide ffmpeg with various options for encoding.
+Profiles are used to provide the encoder with various options for encoding.
 One profile definition is required, but mostly likely you will define multiples for different encoding scenarios.
 The name of the profile can be provided on the command line to select the appropriate one for your needs.
 Alternatively, you can define rules (see below) to auto-match media with profiles for a less manual encoding workflow.